Editor’s Note: This post was updated on October 18, 2018, for accuracy and comprehensiveness. It was originally published on July 5, 2017.

-As the current travels in your body, your body water will naturally resist the flow of the current as it travels and this is referred to as resistance.
+As the current travels in your body, your body water will naturally resist the flow of the energy current as it travels and this is referred to as resistance.
 To keep it simple, when the current encounters a cell, the cell wall will cause a “delay” as the voltage builds up enough energy to pass through the cell wall while the current continues instantaneously.
-The brief time delay caused by the cells is compared to the amount of water, providing us with a phase angle, in degrees.
+The brief time delay caused by the cells is compared to the amount of water, providing us with a PhA, in degrees.
 Impedance is a combination of these two values.

 Why You Should Care About Your Phase Angle

 What does PhA have to do with your overall health?

 By tracking your PhA, you’ll be able to gain a more precise picture of your health because it examines cell integrity health and the amount of water inside them.

 Based on established research findings, higher PhA values suggest greater cellular integrity and reflects better overall cell health.
 A low PhA, on the other hand, is highly predictive of decreased muscle strength, impaired quality of life, and increased mortality in old adults with cancer.
 Low phase angles tend to be consistent in individuals with malnutrition, HIV/AIDS infection, cancer (discussed in detail below), chronic alcoholism, and old age.

 Thus, keeping your pHa high through healthy lifestyle habits is encouraged.

 How do you know if you’re PhA is within normal values or not?

 While it has been shown that certain factors can influence one’s PhA (age, gender, and BMI), it has been shown that there are considerable differences between phase angle reference values across different populations.
 These differences are not only explained by age or BMI and may be due to differences between impedance analyzers.